Uniform Substitution for Dynamic Logic with Communicating Hybrid Programs: Introduction

-Grounded in the need for abstraction \ref{itm:abstraction}, \([ \alpha ] \psi \rightarrow [ \alpha \parOp \beta ] \psi\) can only be adopted as a sound axiom schema if $\alpha$ and $\beta$ do not share state, and if program~$\beta$ does not interfere with the contract $\psi$, \iest \begin{enumerate*}[label={(\roman*)}] \item $\psi$ has no free variables bound by~$\beta$ (with exceptions), and \item $\psi$ does not depend on communication channels written by $\beta$ except for those that are joint with $\alpha$. \end{enumerate*} This noninterference is quite an extensive side condition causing a considerable soundness-critical implementation of \dLCHP with axiom schemata.
-To enable an axiomatic treatment, we generalize function and predicate symbols to accessed channels, and program constants can now explicitly prohibit variables and channels.
-The substitution process is lifted with only small changes checking for clashes with written channels, and prohibited variables and channels locally, where replacements are done.
+Grounded in the need for abstraction \ref{itm:abstraction}, \([ \alpha ] \psi \rightarrow [ \alpha \parOp \beta ] \psi\) can only be adopted as a sound axiom schema if $\alpha$ and $\beta$ do not share state, and if program~$\beta$ does not interfere with the contract $\psi$, \iest \begin{enumerate*}[label={(\roman*)}] \item $\psi$ has no free variables bound by~$\beta$ (with exceptions), and \item $\psi$ does not depend on communication channels written by $\beta$ (except for channels joint with $\alpha$). \end{enumerate*} This extensive side condition would need nontrivial soundness-critical implementations of \dLCHP axiom schemata.
+Still, uniform substitution can be lifted with only small changes locally checking for clashes with written channels, and prohibited variables or channels.